AnalyticAce/Quantitative-Finance/RSI_BOOM_SELL_STRATEGY/README.md

 - [ ] 📣 **Machine Learning Enhancements**: Application of machine learning techniques to enhance strategy performance and adaptability.

-- [ ] 📣 **Reimplementation In C++**: Reimplementation of the strategy in C++ to enhance, speed and latency.
+- [ ] 📣 **Reimplementation In C++**: Reimplementation of the strategy in C++ to enhance speed and latency.

 We are continuously working on improving the Maverick RSI Strategy to make it more robust, flexible, and user-friendly.
 Your feedback and contributions are highly valuable in shaping the future development of this project.
 If you have any suggestions or ideas for new features or improvements, feel free to open an [issue](https://github.com/AnalyticAce/Algorithmic-Trading-Projects/issues) on GitHub to discuss them.
 Stay tuned for updates and happy trading! 📈

-# Project Structure 🌳
+## Project Structure 🌳

 The project is organized into several directories:

-- `Backtest`: Contains the Jupyter notebook `backtest.ipynb`, which performs backtesting on the Maverick RSI Strategy using historical data and showcases the results in the form of images.
+- `Backtest`: Contains the latest version of the Jupyter notebook `backtest.ipynb`, which performs backtesting on the Maverick RSI Strategy using historical data and showcases the results in the form of images.
+The `old` subdirectory contains older versions of the backtest notebooks.

-- `Documentation`: Contains the Jupyter notebook `maverick.ipynb`, which provides detailed documentation and explanations for the Maverick RSI Strategy.
+- `Documentation`: Contains the Jupyter notebook `Documentation.ipynb`, which provides detailed documentation and explanations for the Maverick RSI Strategy.
+The `backup` subdirectory contains backup files.

-- `Obsolete`: Contains older versions of the strategy script (`maverick_rsi_v1.py` and `maverick_rsi_v2.py`) that are no longer in use.
-- `Source`: Contains auxiliary files used in the project, including ASCII art, backtest result images, sounds, and the `requirements.txt` file.
+- `Source`: Contains auxiliary files used in the project, including images, sounds, and the `requirements.txt` file listing the required Python packages.

-- `Strategy`: Contains the main implementation of the Maverick RSI Strategy in the `maverick_v3.py` script, along with a `tools` directory that houses the `print_utils.py` module for improved code readability.
+- `Strategy`: Contains the main implementation of the Maverick RSI Strategy in the `maverick_rsi_v3.py` script, along with a `tools` directory that houses the `print_utils.py` module for improved code readability.

-# Documentation 📚
+## Documentation 📚

-The `Documentation` directory contains the `maverick.ipynb` Jupyter notebook, which serves as comprehensive documentation for the Maverick RSI Strategy.
+The `Documentation` directory contains the `Documentation.ipynb` Jupyter notebook, which serves as comprehensive documentation for the Maverick RSI Strategy.
 The notebook includes detailed explanations of the strategy's components, such as data retrieval, RSI calculation, and trade execution.
 It also provides insights into the trading logic and considerations for the strategy's implementation.

-# Obsolete 👎

-The `Obsolete` directory houses older versions of the strategy script that are no longer in use or have been superseded by newer versions.
-These scripts are preserved for

- historical reference and should not be utilized in the current implementation.

-# Source 💦
+## Source 💦

 The `Source` directory contains auxiliary files used in the project:

-- `image`: Contains backtest result images, including `backtest.png` and `profit.png`.
+- `image`: Contains backtest result images, including `backtest.png`, `profit_1.png`, and `telegram.jpeg`.

 - `son`: Contains sound files used for notifications, including `error.mp3` and `success.mp3`.

 - `text`: Contains ASCII art used for decorative purposes in `ascii.txt` and the `requirements.txt` file listing the required Python packages and their versions to run the Maverick RSI Strategy.
 You can install these dependencies using `pip` with the command `pip install -r Source/text/requirements.txt`.

-# Disclaimer ☣️☣️☣️
+## Disclaimer ☣️☣️☣️

 ***DISCLAIMER: This project is for educational and informational purposes only and does not constitute financial advice.
 Trading and investing in financial markets involves substantial risk and is not suitable for everyone.
-The information provided in this project is based on historical data and past performance is not indicative of future results.
+The information provided in this project is based on historical data, and past performance is not indicative of future results.
 The authors and contributors of this project are not financial advisors and shall not be held responsible for any financial losses or damages resulting from the use of this project.
 You should carefully consider your financial situation and consult with a qualified professional before making any investment decisions.***

-# Strategy 💸
+## Strategy 💸

 The `Strategy` directory is the core of the Maverick RSI Strategy:

-- `maverick_v3.py`: This script contains the main implementation of the strategy.
+- `maverick_rsi_v3.py`: This script contains the main implementation of the strategy.
 It retrieves historical price data, calculates the RSI indicator, and executes sell trades based on specific conditions.

 - `tools/print_utils.py`: This module contains printing functions to enhance code readability.
 It separates all the printing statements from the main script for better organization.

-- `tools/generate_data.ipynb`: This module contains data extration function to facilitate the extration of any financial asset listed on Metatrader5.

-# Backtest ✅
+## Backtest ✅

-The `Backtest` directory contains the `backtest.ipynb` Jupyter notebook, which performs backtesting on the Maverick RSI Strategy using historical price data stored in the `historical_data.csv` file.
-The notebook uses the `maverick_v3.py` script to execute the strategy and evaluates its performance based on the historical data.
-The results are displayed in the form of images, including a performance chart and a profit chart.
-The `backtest_v2.ipynb` file backest extra/other metrics of the strategy, the `telegram.py` simulate an example of the telegram messages that could be sent to the bot.
+The `Backtest` directory contains the latest version of the `backtest.ipynb` Jupyter notebook, which performs backtesting on the Maverick RSI Strategy using historical price data stored in the `historical_data.csv` file.
+The notebook uses the `

+maverick_rsi_v3.py` script to execute the strategy and evaluates its performance based on the historical data.
+The results are displayed in the form of images, including a performance chart, a profit chart, and a history of trades.

-## Backtest Results 🔮
+### Backtest Results 🔮

-#### History of winning/lossing trades on last 1000 candles
+#### History of winning/losing trades on the last 1000 candles
 ![winning_lossing histo](Source/image/winloss.png)

 #### Performance Chart